TRIGGER WARNING: THIS ARTICLE REFERS TO SECONDARY BREAST CANCER

 Chemotherapy A treatment that uses drugs, either through the vein or in tablet form to target any cancer cells that may be circulating.

-Cold Cap Scalp Cooling Technology that can alleviate the damage caused to the hair follicles by chemotherapy by reducing the temperature of the scalp by a few degrees before, during and after chemotherapy treatment.
+Cold Cap This tries to help preserve hair.
+Scalp Cooling Technology can alleviate the damage caused to the hair follicles by chemotherapy by reducing the temperature of the scalp by a few degrees before, during and after chemotherapy treatment.
 See our page on hair loss for more details.

 Cycle The period of time between one round of treatment and the next.
 See our page on chemotherapy for more information.